jeromekelleher/ercs/docs/source/index.rst

 of the simulation implementation.

-The first issue is to decide how much memory you are willing to dedicate to the task of tracking lineages; this is done by specifiying the maximum number of lineages in the sample using the :attr:`ercs.Simulator.max_lineages` attribute.
+The first issue is to decide how much memory you are willing to dedicate to the task of tracking lineages; this is done by specifying the maximum number of lineages in the sample using the :attr:`ercs.Simulator.max_lineages` attribute.
 When the number of lineages in the sample